 Aside from these basics, time with God is completely flexible.
 Just like you adjust the driver’s seat in your car to fit your legs, so you can adjust your time with God so that it fits you.
 If it’s not working, make an adjustment.
 Change things up until you find your groove.

-If you have a suggestion as to what you have found helpful in your time with God, please share it in the comments.
-We would appreciate the insight.
+By the way, if you have a suggestion based on what have found helpful in your time with God, please share it in the comment section.
+We would all appreciate your insight.